-Expert opinion about foreseeability and punitive damages are issues that commonly raised in dog bite lawsuits.
-In a California, dog bite lawsuit, the state with the highest payout for liability claims from insurance carriers for dog bite injury, recovery for punitive damages may become part of a lawsuit if the plaintiff sustained serious injury.
-In a strict liability state like California, and even in other states like Nevada where common law applies, the plaintiff may make a claim for punitive damages if there is sufficient reason to believe that the dog was poorly managed and the owner/property owner had actual knowledge about the dangerous nature of the dog.
+Expert opinion about foreseeability and punitive damages are issues that often arise in dog bite litigation.
+For example, even in a strict liability state like California, and in other states like Nevada where common law applies, the plaintiff may make a claim for punitive damages if there is sufficient reason to believe that the dog was poorly managed and the owner/property owner had actual knowledge about the dangerous nature of the dog.

 The fact pattern was as follows: A case 40-year-old termite exterminator was on the defendant’s property for regularly schedule maintenance duties.
 He had serviced the property previously on numerous occasions, and he was aware that the defendant’s pit bull, named Bruno, lived in the backyard.
 Before the date of the incident in question, he had expressed his concerns about the dog to the defendant.
 Arrangements made were made that the pit bull would be taken into the house whenever he came to service the property.